 **End-of-tour gratuities for the Cuban guide, driver, and tour leader are left to the guest’s discretion and should be based on your level of satisfaction with the services received.

-After departing the pier, you will receive a panoramic tour of Old Havana and Modern Havana.
+You will receive a panoramic tour of Old Havana and Modern Havana.

 In Old Havana you will have the opportunity to learn about some of the most iconic sites and the history of this charming municipality.
 You will have a chance to see age-old buildings such as the Iglesia de San Francisco de Paula, one of Havana’s most charming churches, fully restored in 2000 and now used as a concert hall.
 Among the most significant buildings here, you will also see the train Central Station, the main railway terminal in Havana and the largest train station in Cuba, considered a national monument for its architectural and historical values.